rafaelscariot/rafaelscariot/README.md

 ### Is there anybody out there?

-- 🔭 Olá, adoro codar e aqui encontram-se alguns projetos meus!
+- 🔭 Hi!
+I'm Rafael, I've been working with software development for 3 years and here are some of my projects!

 ##

-🌱 Minha formação:
+🌱 My academic background:
-- Técnico em Manutenção e Suporte em Informática (2016 - 2018)
+- Maintenance and Computer Support Technician (2016 - 2018)
-- Análise e Desenvolvimento de Sistemas (2019 - 2021)
+- Analysis and Systems Development (2019 - 2021)

 <div>
   <a href="https://github.com/rafaelscariot">